Home | Contact Us | Phone: 619.227.7802

 - Dennis & Terri Long Owners of Sassy (aka Sprinklers)

-"We were very concerned about the quality of life for our boxer Jasper following serious OCD knee surgery.
+"We were very concerned about the quality of life for our boxer Jasper following serious OCD knee surgery in 2002.
 He was only a year old.
 He was losing muscle tone fast, becoming stiff and more reluctant to put his full weight on his weaker leg.
 We were afraid our lively, happy dog would never be the same.

 Our veterinary surgeon recommended Cutting Edge K9 Rehab.
 Trish got Jasper right into the pool, despite the enormous challenge encouraging our reluctant swimmer into the water.
 After just a few weeks, I was stunned by the huge improvement.
 Within two months, it was almost impossible to tell that Jasper ever had surgery in the first place.
 Trish's excellent care and encouragement made all the difference.
 Jasper is once again a happy, energetic boy making boxer mischief.
 I never thought it would happen - he actually looks forward to his fun time in the pool." - Gayle Falkenthal and Ted Thompson, Owners of Jasper

 "Axel is a 3 year old double dapple daschund who had surgery for a herniated disc on July 7, 2004.
 The day of surgery was a nightmare and we were told that he only had a 50/50 chance of walking again.
 At the time of surgery he had no movement of his back legs.
 His surgery went well and he came home a week later.
 Dr. Levitski at the Veterinary Specialty Hospital suggested Cutting Edge K9 Rehab to assist Axel with his recovery.
 Meeting Trish was the best thing that happened for Axel and me.
 Not only did she have the professional knowledge to accurately assess Axel's needs but she helped me set realistic goals for his recovery.
-While he is not a water dog he enjoys his sessions and we have seen daily/weekly improvement in his strength and ability to walk!
+We have seen daily/weekly improvement in his strength and ability to walk!
 Thanks to Trish and this amazing program he is making steady progress and working to a full recovery!!" - Joann Petersen, Owner of Axel

 "The orthopedic surgeon said Orson was not a good candidate for surgery and the breeder suggested we put our dog down to prevent a lifetime of suffering.
 Orson was walking short distances with obvious pain and could not climb stairs; he never attempted to jump/run...at 6 mos. old.
-After 3 mos. of swimming the dog everyone thought would be a cripple now looks forward to his walks; jumps into the car , goes up the stairs and runs without any apparent signs of pain .
-Orson's results with swimming have far exceeded our highest expectations!" - Mark Balitzer Owner of Orson the swimming Akita ( a miracle in itself), the dog who has no idea that he's got severe orthopedic problems!!
+After 3 mos. of therapy the dog everyone thought would be a cripple now looks forward to his walks; jumps into the car , goes up the stairs and runs without any apparent signs of pain .
+Orson's results with therapy have far exceeded our highest expectations!" - Mark Balitzer Owner of Orson

-Then my young Dalmatian, Lilli, partially tore her ACL and had surgery.
-4 weeks after her TTA procedure, the vet cleared her to swim.
-Lilli is deaf, so getting her attention in the water was a challenge.
-However, she loved the freedom and exercise swimming allowed her----she had been going stir crazy with her limited activity.
-She made the utmost of every single session!
-At the 8 week mark, Lilli's healing was at the stage the vet would have expected at 12 weeks.
-At 12 weeks- long before the recommended 6 mos- the surgeon cleared her for unlimited activity.
+Then my young Dalmation, Lilli tore her ACL.
+4 weeks after her TTA surgery, the Vet cleared her for rehab.
+At 8 weeks post op, Lilli's healing was at the stage the Vet expected at 12 weeks.
+At 12 weeks- long before the recommended 6 mos-the surgeon cleared her for unlimited acitvity.